Roswell Park Comprehensive Cancer Center has received the following certifications, designations and awards:

 Guardian of Excellence by Press Ganey

 Roswell Park is a 2017 Press Ganey Guardian of Excellence Award winner in the area of Patient Experience.
-Guardian of Excellence awards recognize health care organizations that have consistently performed in the 95th percentile or above in a particular area of operations.
+Guardian of Excellence awards recognize healthcare organizations that have consistently performed in the 95th percentile or above in a particular area of operations.

 Joint Commission Accreditation

 A hospital needs to be an accredited Institution in the eyes of CMS to be eligible for reimbursement for Medicaid reimbursement.
 The Joint Commission is a regulatory body that provides this eligibility to hospitals, and does so by confirming that the hospital is practicing in a manner that is safe for their patients.
 This is a process which includes an annual review of standards, and every third year an intensive survey is conducted where Joint Commission surveyors conduct an on-site review that covers all levels of care that can impact a patient.
 This includes but is not limited to, the hospital’s building being up to code for fire safety, proper documentation and care being received by patients and even reviewing policies and procedures of the Institution.

 Joint Commission Palliative Care Certification